The History of The Animals, Animals II, Animals III, Animal Tracks,

 Animals II 'Greatest Hits" CD Released in 1998

-By 1999 the second generation of The Animals had become very popular worldwide with Valentine and Steel citing that the live performances of this particular line-up far exceeded the live performances of the original band during the 1960's, and by the end of 1999 the band had a full schedule of high profile shows booked well into the millennium.
+By 1999 this second generation of The Animals had become very popular worldwide with Valentine and Steel citing that the live performances of this particular line-up far exceeded the live performances of the original band during the 1960's, and by the end of 1999 the band had a full schedule of high profile shows booked well into the millennium.
 However constant discusions by the management about bringing earlier 1960's members back into the line-up prompted Robert Kane to leave the band at the end of 1999 to join the top UK R&B band Dr Feelgood.

 The Animals 1996 featuring left to right: John Steel, Martin Bland, Robert Kane, Steve Dawson, Hilton Valentine, and Steve Hutchinson